Discord shows how good copywriting keeps engaged audiences loyal

 Image shows an unsuccessful search result within Discord, with the return message showing a picture of a banana stating “No results found, empathy banana is here for you.”

 The Discord Wiki reliably informs me that the empathy banana result is not an everyday occurrence and is completely random.
-Sometimes the search result will also occasionally show a broken magnifying glass instead of its usual magnifying vector.
-It’s an in joke with the user, and I am very happy that I had the good sense to screenshot it when it happened, as at the time I didn’t know how rare it was!
+Sometimes the search result will also randomly show a broken magnifying glass instead of its usual magnifying vector.
+I now feel special having got that result, and I am very happy that I had the good sense to screenshot it when it happened.

 Copy you can’t ignore

-Discord successfully engages users with copy that commands attention – it’s very hard to overlook messages from the platform.
-Not just because they strategically place them, but because they are entertaining reads.
+Discord successfully engages its existing audience by using copy to command the attention of the user – it’s very hard to overlook messages from the platform.

 In an update on 21st December, the platform posted a message about its latest features and enhancements entitled ‘What’s New?
 Discord big time real science lab innovations’.